Harry White (sailor)

+In 2025, he led Team Isle of Wight at the International Island Games in Orkney, to a historic victory as the team dominated the sailing events, taking home team gold, while White also claimed an individual bronze medal in the ILCA 7 fleet.
+They set a new record for the lowest ever combined team score at the games and topped the Isle of Wight medal table with their record performance.

 Early life

-Harry was born in the London Borough of Camden as the youngest sibling after his brothers Thomas & Charlie.
-They were brought up on the Isle of Wight attending various public island schools throughout their education.
-He first joined the local Royal Victoria Yacht Club (England) back in 2008, where he started his official sailing journey at the age of eight.
-In 2021, he graduated from the University of Portsmouth in Geography BSc achieving First Class Honors.
+Harry White was born in the London Borough of Camden as the youngest sibling after his brothers Thomas and Charlie.
+They were brought up on the Isle of Wight, attending various public island schools throughout their education.

+White joined the local Royal Victoria Yacht Club in 2008, where he started his official sailing journey at the age of eight.

+In 2021, he graduated from the University of Portsmouth in Geography BSc, achieving First Class Honors.

-Early Years of Sailing
+Early years of sailing

-After joining the Royal Victoria Yacht Club (RVYC) he began training in the Optimist where he progressed his basic skills learning the fundamentals of sailing and later on racing.
-Progression was swift as he started racing just two years later in 2010, entering at club level.
-In the following years he proceeded to race at the national level but only placing as high as 11th out of 78 in the South Coast Championships in 2011, hosted at the Royal Lymington Yacht Club.
+After joining the Royal Victoria Yacht Club (RVYC), White began training in the Optimist, where he progressed his basic skills learning the fundamentals of sailing, and later racing.

+His progress was swift, as he started racing just two years later in 2010, entering at club level.
+In the following years he proceeded to race at the national level, but only placed as high as 11th out of 78 in the South Coast Championships in 2011, hosted at the Royal Lymington Yacht Club.
 Later that year, he joined sailors from the RVYC and Brading Haven Yacht Club (to represent Team Isle of Wight) in Southampton to challenge for the RYA OnBoard Title Champion of Champions event, where they won, beating Team Hampshire.
-While in the Optimist, he found great success at the local level claiming many local regatta and club titles but it wouldn't be until his progression to the ILCA, formally known as the Laser, where he'd prove his ability.
+While in the Optimist, he found great success at the local level, claiming many local regatta and club titles, but it was not until his progression to the ILCA, formally known as the Laser, that he would prove his ability.

-In 2015, he stepped into the Laser winning the South Coast Championships in the smaller 4.7 rig (known today as the ILCA 4).
-Similarly to his Optimist he continued to achieve local titles at club and regatta level.
-2018 and 2019 saw him compete at multiple UK World & European Qualifier events, though a string of bad luck with broken masts and kit malfunctions prevented any further progression steps in the ILCA class until later years.
+In 2015, he stepped into the Laser, winning the South Coast Championships in the smaller 4.7 rig (known today as the ILCA 4).
+Similarly to his Optimist, he continued to achieve local titles at club and regatta level.
+2018 and 2019 saw him compete at multiple UK World and European qualifier events, though a string of bad luck with broken masts and kit malfunctions prevented any further progress in the ILCA class until later years.

 The RVYC boasted a competitive double-handed keelboat fleet, in the National Squib class.
-Keen members of the club provided Harry and his brothers with the opportunity to sail in the class starting in 2014 and develop on a different type of sailing compared to dinghies.
-With practice and the generosity of the National Squib class, Harry and his brothers were able to compete at events including the prestigious Cowes Week, Nationals, Inlands and South Coast Championship events.
+Keen members of the club provided White and his brothers with the opportunity to sail in the class starting in 2014 and develop on a different type of sailing compared to dinghies.
+With practice and the generosity of the National Squib class, White and his brothers were able to compete at events including the prestigious Cowes Week, Nationals, Inlands and South Coast Championship.